equalframework/equal-doc/docs/welcome/contribution-guide.md

 ## Unit Tests
-When writing Unit Tests, please
+When writing Unit Tests, please:

 * Always try to write Unit Tests for both the happy and unhappy scenarios.
 * Put all assertions in the Test itself, not in external classes or functions (even if this means code duplication between tests).
 * Always try to split the test logic into AAA callbacks `arrange()`, `act()`, `assert()` and `rollback()` for each Test.